samsquire/additive-guis/README.md

 # additive-guis

 This repository renders bootstrap layouts as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) using [ORTools](https://developers.google.com/optimization).
 This is a prototype.
 There is also a live Javascript demo in `layout/layouter.html`.
+They are both still in development.
+I'm trying to fix a recursion bug in the Javascript version.

 ## declarative layouts - build layouts with statements rendering to HTML